- Sheriff's Office

 Berrien County Sheriff Deputy Erwin Kubath, St. Joseph City Police Chief Fred Alden and other officers were entering the cottage when Deputy Kubath went back outside to conceal his squad car.
 He saw a shadowy figure along the road but when he turned on his lights the figure disappeared into the woods.

 At 9:30 p.m., with police hot on his trail, Fred Dane ran to neighbor Steve Kunay's house, told him his car had broken down, and asked for a ride to Coloma.
 Unaware of the commotion around him, Kunay agreed, and as they drove north towards Coloma, Dane told Kunay to head down Niles Road and cross the Napier Avenue Bridge.
 This was not the most direct route to Coloma and Kunay questioned Dane, who admitted he was in great trouble.
-They then proceeded over Fair Avenue to Territorial Road and onto Red Arrow Highway, where the now-fearful Kunay made up a story about needing gas and left Fred Dane in the park.
-As soon as Kunay reached his own house in Stevensville, the presence of many police told him that something was terribly wrong.
+They then proceeded over Fair Avenue to Territorial Road and onto Red Arrow Highway, where the now-fearful Kunay made up a story about needing gas and left Fred Dane in a park out side of Coloma.
+As soon as Kunay reached his own house in Stevensville, the presence of many police officers gave him the impression that something was terribly wrong.

 The Thompson submachine guns and other ordnance were immediately delivered to Colonel Calvin Goddard in Chicago, a ballistics expert hired by two prominent citizens to investigate the Massacre.
 Goddard established that the two Thompsons not only had been used in the St. Valentine's Day murders but that one had been used the previous July to kill New York mobster Frankie Yale, who had once employed Capone at his dive in Brooklyn.
 This was the first time a submachine gun had been used in the state of New York.